flame-code/FLAME/docs/minhocao.rst

    Suggested initial choice is ``1.d-2 5.d2 1.d5`` (for a system with around 16 atoms)

-**earr.dat**: contains informations about the initial/current state of the MHM run, and is populated with structural data during the simulation.
+**earr.dat**: contains information about the initial/current state of the MHM run, and is populated with structural data during the simulation.
 The first two lines must be always provided: